 Check out what customers have said about our terrific children’s shows

 All of our bookings are finalized over the phone or by email, so to book WC, simply call us or send us an email.
 215.800.8026 - firstname.lastname@example.org

 Once the book was published in June 2016, he stepped it up a few notches by creating a unique, live, interactive show in which he brings his book to life by playing the part of the main character, Chef WC Gatchel.
 Using the ingredients of comedy, magic and puppetry, the WC Gatchel & Friends Show travels to preschools, elementary schools, daycares, libraries and other venues to spread the message of making healthy nutritional choices to children in a fun and entertaining way.

-The author is currently illustrating his second book which will be published in the summer of 2018.
-He is also expanding the brand of the WC Gatchel and Friends Show by producing YouTube videos and weekly cartoons.
+The author is currently illustrating his second book and expanding the brand of the WC Gatchel and Friends Show by producing YouTube videos and weekly cartoons.
 He is consistently improving and mastering his show with each and every performance, striving for excellence in all of his endeavors.
 Today Samuel lives in Philadelphia, PA where he enjoys spending time with his son and the opportunity to create the life of which he has always dreamt of.

 Together we can prevent childhood obesity and type2 diabetes with education and laughter.